Dhekiakhowa Bornamghar

 The naamghar is situated in a complex of facilities spread over 13 bighas of land.
 The naamghar and other facilities are maintained by a managing committee with donations from devotees.
 Besides the maintenance of the complex, the managing committee sponsors various social and cultural programs.

 There is an anecdote after the name of Dhekiakhowa Naamghar.
 Guru Madhavdeva after taking up the duty of reforming people and spreading the Ekasarana Naam Dharma came to stay in this small village.
 He took shelter for the night at the hut of an old woman, who served him rice with Dhekia Saak (Fiddlehead Fern), a very common wild vegetable.
 The old woman was very embarrassed to have served the Saint guru like this but he was immensely pleased by the dinner.
-So he started a naamghar there and given the responsibility of kindling the earthen lamp to the old woman.
+So he started a naamghar there and gave the responsibility of kindling the earthen lamp to the old woman.
 The naamghar was later known as Dhekiakhowa Naamghar.